DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Rounded Corners with `border-radius`:** The `border-radius` property is essential for creating modern, soft-edged designs.
 It can be applied to any element, including images, iframes, and buttons, to give them a polished appearance.
 The video lesson applied this property to the video `<iframe>` to make it visually consistent with the pet images.

 ---

+#### SUBSECTION H: BASIC CSS PART 7 - Continuing CSS Fundamentals

+### Course Step Number: 354
+### Date Researched: 2025-07-31

+### Key Learnings:

+* **Progression in CSS Fundamentals:** Marked the start of the seventh part of the basic CSS video series.
+* **Upcoming Focus:** The upcoming video (Step 355) and quiz (Step 356) will continue to build on the foundational CSS knowledge from previous parts.
+* **Preparation:** Recognizing the importance of reviewing previous concepts in preparation for the upcoming video lesson and quiz.

+---